victorbrun/appostrophe_exercise/README.md

 - **Robustness and Reliability**:
     - Initially, a simple data quality report considering the five DQ dimensions ought to suffice.
 As the project increases both in scope and team members, there is no need to reinvent the wheel.
 Thus, implementing a DQ tool such as Apache Griffin would be a valuable extension.

+- **Scalability, Simplicity and Maintainability**:
+	- The current solution extract and loads all ad data for a single day using Cloud Functions.
+However, as the number of ads increase, this data may become to large for the Cloud Functions to hold in memory.
+So circumvent this problem one can implement batch extraction and loading.
-- **Scalability, Simplicity and Maintainability**: As the project app grows, a multitude of different data sources may be added.
+	- As the project app grows, a multitude of different data sources may be added.
 And as the analysts require more advanced metrics, the transformations done in the materialised views may become increasingly complex.
 Moreover, the code for these transformations could become poorly organised if they are all considered to be at the same level.
 To solve this, one could implement a medallion data architecture with its bronze, silver, and gold layers utilising different datasets in BQ.
 The bronze layer would consist of the tables as described in the initial proposed solution.
 The silver layer would contain slightly transformed data, e.g., null value treatment, outlier removal, etc. The gold layer would contain the tables or views accessible to analysts.
 By following this architecture, the SQL code performing the transformations can be organised by `bronze -> silver` and `silver -> gold`.

 - **Data lineage**:
 	- The data load summary report provides data lineage for the between the extraction and load layers.
 To also provide data lineage in the transformation layer [data lineage in BigQuery](https://cloud.google.com/data-catalog/docs/how-to/track-lineage) ought to be set up.

-Batch loading of the size of the data becomes very large.
-Current implementation just loads everything for one day into RAM.

-## 2.4 Timeline
+## 2.5 Timeline
 Below are the time estimates for implementing the initially proposed solution by a single developer, i.e., without extentsions.

 - **Extract (3/2/1 weeks)**: